Signed in as:

 Dried flowers are wonderfully versatile.
 Want a simple posy to brighten up your house all year round?
 Or a bridal bouquet you can keep long after your wedding day?
 Dried flowers are becoming increasingly popular for their longevity and unique, vintage beauty.

-Our dried wreaths are made entirely from all the flowers and foliage grown on our field, including the willow used for the bases.
+Our dried wreaths are made entirely from flowers and foliage grown on our field, including the willow used for the bases.